”Pray always!” The Good Book tells us, and Jesus exhorted us to make sure that our prayer was patient, persistent, and persevering.

 There is no formal format to private Eucharistic Adoration.
 Say the Rosary or your favorite prayers, read scripture, talk to the Lord and share your burdens, or just sit in His presence and let Him speak to you.

-You can complete and submit the form below, contact the church office, or call Dave Bisdorf at 586-202-7000.
+Until that time, you can contact the church office, or call Dave Bisdorf at 586-202-7000 with any questions.